 Animals also learned to perform a task to get the laser stimulation to turn on, and they would do this repeatedly, suggesting that they found this stimulation to be rewarding.

 “Furthermore, when we stimulated this projection, animals would drink more alcohol as compared to when they had an opportunity to drink alcohol without laser stimulation,” McElligott said.
 “In contrast to our study where we ablated the NTS neurons, laser stimulation of this parabrachial pathway also caused the animals to consume caloric and non-caloric sweetened beverages.
-When the animals were presented with regular food and a sweet food, however, laser stimulation did not enhance the consumption regardless of the mouse’s hunger state.
+When the animals were presented with regular food and sweet food, however, laser stimulation did not enhance the consumption regardless of the mouse’s hunger state.
 This suggests that different circuits may regulate the consumption of rewarding fluids and solids.”

 McElligott and her graduate student María Luisa Torruella Suarez, the first author of this study, hope to explore how alcohol experience may change these neurons over time.